drummonds/fastapi-htmx/README.md

 but it didnt seemt to poll as I expected it should and docmentation said it should.
 No events were shown in the app log.
 Opening the console log showed a targetError.

+Replaced hx-target with hx-swap fixed the issue.

+## Conclusion of test05

+It is a very simple system but not as clean as nicegui or pywebio.
+It has taken 52 lines of code and 4 html files to get a basic app.
+However I feel that it is going to be a great basis for building from.

+I am interested in doing it in go and wasm for static sites.
+The go is likely be much cleaner and simpler, the wasm for static websites slightly trickier.